theonlydejf/remote-explorer-game/docs/GETTING_STARTED.md

   ```bash
   dotnet add package RemoteExplorerGame
   ```
-  Target your project (class library, console sample, or unit tests).
-Use a local project reference only when contributing to the repo.
+  Target your project.
+Use a local project reference when contributing to the repo.
 - **Python (PyPI)**
   ```bash
   pip install remote-explorer-game
   ```
   Prefer virtual environments for isolation.
-Switch to `pip install -e .` only when developing against the local sources.
+Switch to `pip install -e .` when developing against the local sources.

 ## Launch the Bundled Server (`lesson-exec`)
 1. Download the latest release archive for your platform from the [GitHub releases page](https://github.com/theonlydejf/remote-explorer-game/releases/latest) (`lesson-exec-windows-x64.zip`, `lesson-exec-linux-x64.zip`, etc.).